Skip to main content

 DROP MNODE ON DNODE dnode_id;

-This command deletes the MNODE on the specified DNODE.
+Delete the MNODE on the DNODE specified by dnode_id.

 Create Query Node